nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Expected: First and second cases are deleted from the list.
 Number of cases deleted shown in the status message.
    2. Test case: `delete 0 1` <br>
       Expected: No case is deleted as at least one of the given indexes is out of range.
 Error details shown in the status message.

+### Sorting cases

+1. Sorting cases
+    1. Prerequisites: List all cases using the `list` command.
+Multiple cases in the list.
+    1. Test case: `sort n/`<br>
+       Expected: Cases are sorted by name.
+    1. Test case: `sort v/`<br>
+       Expected: List does not change.
+Error details shown in the status message.

 ### Exporting/Importing data